 The Àryabhatiya of Àryabhata: The oldest exact astronomical constant?

 2012.08.09 - In 1997, when this research article was accomplished, formulas for astronomy constants were not as refined as today.
 Now, given new formulations and application of the distinction between atomic and ephemeris time, results will be slightly different.
-Rather than overwrite thisl step in examination of ancient astronomy, I'm leaving the article intact with the caveat that researchers should utilize the latest methods to examine the questions raised herein and should expect the new results to vary.
+Rather than overwrite this step in examination of ancient astronomy, I'm leaving the article intact with the caveat that researchers should utilize the latest methods to examine the questions raised herein and should expect new results to vary.
 For the latest astronomical constant formulas and applet downloads, go to my Astronomy Pages.

 In the work The Àryabhatiya of Àryabhata, An Ancient Indian Work on Mathematics and Astronomy, translated by William Eugene Clark, Professor of Sanskrit at Harvard University (The University of Chicago Press, Chicago, Illinois.
 1930), I found the following to be written:

 As can be seen from the Clark translation Àryabhata wrote that 1,582,237,500 rotations of the Earth equal 57,753,336 lunar orbits.
 (These same two numbers are also presented by G. R. Kay in his appendices, where they are attributed to Àryabhata and Pusíla.)
 This is an extremely accurate ratio for two fundamental cosmic motions (1,582,237,500 / 57,753,336 = 27.3964693572).

 Jan.
 1, 2000 astronomical constants and given the present day formulas

 to temporally adjust the astronomical constants, I calculated that Àryabhata's

 ratio was exact for 1604 BC.* The resulting data is presented in Table